 - 55 days with some rainfall

-The August weather guide for Santa Cruz, Bolivia shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
+The June weather guide for Santa Cruz, Chile shows long term weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.

-How hot is it in Santa Cruz in August?
+How warm is it in Santa Cruz in June?

-Daytime temperatures usually reach 28°C in Santa Cruz in August with moderate heat and humidity, falling to 16°C at night.
+Daytime temperatures usually reach 13°C in Santa Cruz in June, falling to 4°C at night.

-Does it ever rain in Santa Cruz in August?
+Does it rain in Santa Cruz in June?

-There are usually 5 days with some rain in Santa Cruz in August and the average monthly rainfall is 41mm.
+There are usually 5 days with some rain in Santa Cruz in June and the average monthly rainfall is 162mm.

 |Date||Sunrise times||Sunset times|